The SEO face off – Semrush Vs Ahrefs, how do these two amazing SEO tools compare? Which is better? Who is SEO tools champion? And why should you care?

 In particular, high-quality backlinks can help increase your website’s ranking position and visibility in search engine results pages (SERPS).
 Therefore, quality link building and backlink maintenance should be at the heart of every SEO strategy.

-Ahrefs and SEMrush have some of the best website link analysis tools on the planet.
+Ahrefs and Semrush have some of the best website link analysis tools on the planet.
 But which of them is better?
-Which SEO toll should you use?
+Which SEO tool should you use?

 As you can expect, there are some significant differences between them.
 So, let’s kick off by looking at the major differences, which are displayed in the table below.